 Fast food restaurants are convenient, quick, and affordable.
 That’s probably why there are approximately 50,000 different chains across America with around 500,000 locations.
-But if you live in the state of Alabama, you have the most fast food restaurants at your disposal in the entire country.
+But if you live in the state of Alabama, you have the most fast food restaurants at your disposal in the entire country, including some of the 15 most convenient fast-food restaurants.

 According to a recent study by Datafiniti, there are 6.3 restaurants per 10,000 residents in Alabama—making it the state with the most fast food restaurants in America per capita.
 Nebraska and West Virginia follow with 5.4 and 5.3 restaurants per capita, respectively.

 Meanwhile, Vermont has the least fast food restaurants per capita.
 New Jersey and New York followed at 2.0 and 2.1 per capita.
-Find out the only U.S. state capital without a McDonalds.
+But do you know which one of those three has the only U.S. state capital without a McDonalds?

 A trend in the research also shows that southern and central states have far more fast food restaurants than the East or West coasts.
 In fact, the only non-southern states in the top ten are Nebraska at 5.4 and Indiana at 5.0.
 This makes sense considering the slew of southern food chains with cult-like followings including Bojangles’, Whataburger, and Jack’s, among others.